TheBB/ramos/README.md

     $ pip install .

-Note that gmesh requires Python 3, so you need to use a pip command that is tied to Python 3.
+Note that Ramos requires Python 3, so you need to use a pip command that is tied to Python 3.
 On some systems, this may be called `pip3`.

     $ pip3 install .